 Ask for evidence and substantiation

-If there are specific legal issues, ask to see the actual written legislation.
-Ask for examples of how it’s been interpreted in the past.
-Ask if there are case studies from other companies in a similar position.
-These often help everyone understand the issues better.
+For specific legal issues, for example, ask to see the actual written legislation.
+Ask for examples of how it’s been interpreted with other companies in a similar position.
+This often helps clarify the issues.

 How strong is the opinion?